-@article{101261, keywords = {Leprosy, Disabilities, Early Diagnosis and Treatment, Guinea}, author = {Ibrahima Sory SS and Sidikiba S and Delphin K and Mamadou C and Fatoumata S and Sadan S and Mahamoud Sama C and Sékou D and Abdoul Karim N and Alexandre D}, title = {Frequency and Factors Associated with Disabilities among Leprosy Patients Admitted to the Kindia Disability Prevention and Physical Rehabilitation Centre (Pirp) in Guinea from 2017 to 2021}, abstract = {
+@article{101261, keywords = {Leprosy, Disabilities, Early Diagnosis, Guinea}, author = {Ibrahima Sory SS and Sidikiba S and Delphin K and Mamadou C and Fatoumata S and Sadan S and Mahamoud Sama C and Sékou D and Abdoul Karim N and Alexandre D}, title = {Frequency and Factors Associated with Disabilities among Leprosy Patients Admitted to the Kindia Disability Prevention and Physical Rehabilitation Centre (Pirp) in Guinea from 2017 to 2021}, abstract = {

 This study aims to estimate the prevalence and analyze the factors associated with leprosy-related disabilities at the Kindia Disability Prevention and Physical Rehabilitation Centre (PIRP) in Guinea.
 It is a cross-sectional study using routine data from the centre from 2017 to 2021.
 Of 115 patients, 76% had a disability, 49% of which were grade II and 27% grade I. The age range of 15 to 30 years was the most represented (43.5%), with the average age (standard deviation) being 38 (16.5) years.
 Children under 14 years of age represented 3.5% of the total.
 Most (89%) patients had newly diagnosed leprosy.
 The majority (66.1%) had never come in contact with people with leprosy symptoms.
 Almost all (99.1%) patients had type 1 reactions on admission.
 Patients with multibacillary leprosy were in the majority (83.5%), and those with symptoms lasting 7–12 months represented 56.5% of the sample.
 In total, 79.1% of the patients received corticosteroid therapy, and 92.1% were reported cured at discharge.
 This neglected tropical disease continues to be a challenge in Guinea, even though leprosy care is free.